google/closure-templates/documentation/reference/expressions.md

 ### Non-null assertion operator `!` {#nonnull-assertion}

 A post-fix operator to assert that the operand is non-null.
-This removes `null` from the type of the operand and inserts a runtime check to throw an exception if the operand is `null`.
+This removes `null` from the type of the operand.

+NOTE: This does NOT insert a runtime check, so could allow `null` to sneak into variables that are typed as non-nullable.
+Use the [`checkNotNull`](functions#checkNotNull) function instead if you'd also like a runtime check.

 For example,